The secrets I have learnt during my 20+ years of marketing leadership

-People are always saying marketing has changed, going on and on about the complexity of digital marketing, content creation, SEO and marketing automation.
-There is a myth that the fundamentals of marketing success are vastly different than they were twenty years ago and that you need to be a technical whizz kid to win customer loyalty.
+People are always saying marketing has changed.
+They go on and on about the complexity of digital marketing, content creation, SEO and marketing automation.
+There is a myth that the fundamentals of marketing success are vastly different than they were twenty years ago.
+You don’t need to be a technical whizz kid to win customer loyalty.

 I hate to break the illusion, but the reality is that twenty years ago the secrets of marketing success where the same as today and they probably always will be.
 The good news is that by tapping into a few classic marketing strategies not only will your job be more exciting, but you’ll improve your marketing ROI.